 Another fantastic fudge with a little alcohol kick is this Amaretto and Cherry Fudge.
 It looks great, smells great and tastes pretty amazing!
 A fantastic fudge to gift.

 If you’re looking for seasonal fudge recipes to try then they don’t get better than our Gingerbread Fudge.
-Full of festive flavour and with a wonderful texture and biscuit pieces, it’s great to indulge in or share over Christmas.
+Full of festive flavour and with a wonderful texture and biscuit pieces, it’s great to indulge in or share over Christmas and one of our favourite Christmas fudge recipes.

 If you’re a fan of honeycomb or Cadbury Crunchie then this is the fudge for you!
 Just the right amount of honeycomb pieces, topped with crushed honeycomb and perfect to share.